Nonprofit feeds students while schools shut down for coronavirus

 "It's crazy" Fortier said.
 "This is the best community, truly."

-On average, she said they deliver meals to about 4,000 families a year on their Mobile Hope bus, complete with clothing, diapers, food and other supplies.
+On average, she said they deliver 4,000 to 5,000 meals to families a year on their Mobile Hope bus, complete with clothing, diapers, food and other supplies.
 They also feed about 300 homeless 18 to 24-year-olds each year, but she said that number constantly increases.

 "At least with the population we serve, a lot of the families are already struggling, and so part of our prevention program for these families is to come here and get things for free so they can save money on rent, utilities, cars, whatever," she said.